byamashiro/ICS110/README.md

 6
 ===========
+To download a zip of the folder in Github (http://kinolien.github.io/gitzip/)

 Is there a way to look at a specific pattern in text files without reading in the remainder? (i.e 2011-08-09 in a year worth of data)

 7